NREL/PVade/docs/how_to_guides/examples/Flag_2D.rst

 Structural Benchmarking
 -----------------------

-The Benchmarking of the
+The Benchmarking of the structural solver is follows the CSM3 example in Turek and Hron [1]_.
-Structural analysis is conducted against CSM3 analysis in the paper by

 In CSM3, the structural tests are computed only for the elastic beam (without the surrounding fluid) adding the gravitational force only on